john-RSintheCloud/RSInTheCloud/README.md

 code which runs on both Linux and Windows, this is not a problem, but code which has not been tested on Linux will not be accepted.

+The basic layout will use an application folder for app-specific code and a library folder for generic classes.
+The application folder contains a bootstrap and module folders for related classes - eg the modules/database folder will contain all database related classes.

+Each module holds a wrapper.php which converts legacy procedural code into OO class dialogues.

 TO BE Continued

 JBB